jmariner/jmcom-english/_includes/portfolio/12th_grade.md

 Even if this year isn't entirely done yet at the time of writing this, I know it'll end just as well as it has been going.
 It's been a great four years here at Ocean Lakes, with numerous teachers, students, and traditions leaving a lasting impact on my life and shaping who I am today.
 Thank you, Ocean Lakes.

 ##Introduction
 This assignment was a literary analysis of Orwell's _1984_, where I was tasked with determining if Orwell managed to predict what is happening in today's society.
-It was first outlined very rigidly around 11 quotes - 1 for hook, 1 for conclusion, and 3 for each of the 3 body paragraphs.
+It was first outlined very rigidly around 11 quotes - one for the hook, one for the conclusion, and one for each of the 3 body paragraphs.
 This outline ended up consisting of most of the essay's content, making the assembly of the final paper much easier.
-I chose this for my portfolio because (1) I had to and (2) it definitely had room for rewriting.
+I chose this for my portfolio because (1) I was forced to and (2) it definitely had room for rewriting.

 <div class="double-viewer">
 	<iframe class="document autofit" src="original/doc.html" scrolling="no">Original</iframe>